-Australian tech journalist Renai LeMay says Twitter is journalism*.
-He’s right but only up to a point.
+Australian tech journalist Renai LeMay says Twitter is journalism.
+(The original site is dead, so no link, sorry).
+He is right but only up to a point.

 Journalists are not simply using Twitter to promote their own work and get news tips.
 This is nowhere near to being the whole truth.
 In fact, audiences are using Twitter as a powerful tool to engage with journalists directly and force a renewal of journalism and media along lines that audiences have long demanded.

-The remainder are still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.
+The remainder is still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.